5T33Z0/Clover-Crate/Utilities/README.md

 ## Clover-related
 - [**Clover Bootloader**](https://github.com/CloverHackyColor/CloverBootloader/releases) – Bootloader for macOS, Windows and Linux in UEFI and in legacy mode
-- [**Clover Configurator**](https://mackie100projects.altervista.org/download-clover-configurator/) – Configurator App for editing Clover's config.plist
 - [**Clover Suite Builder**](https://www.insanelymac.com/forum/topic/347872-introducing-clover-suite-builder/) – Tool for compiling Clover from the Source Code
-- [**Bootloader Chooser**](https://github.com/jief666/BootloaderChooser) – A pre-bootloader which lets you pick the actual Bootloader you want to run.
-This way you can have multiple "Clover" and/or "OC" folders with different configs.
+- [**Bootloader Chooser**](https://github.com/jief666/BootloaderChooser) – A pre-bootloader which lets you pick the actual Boot Manager you want to run.
+This way, you can switch between "Clover" and "OC" easily.
 - [**Clover-Anonymizer**](https://github.com/dreamwhite/Clover-Anonymizer) – Removes sensitive data from the `config.plist`

 ## Apps and Tools
 ### macOS (General)
+- [**Clover Configurator**](https://mackie100projects.altervista.org/download-clover-configurator/) – Configurator App for editing Clover's config.plist
 - [**MaciASL**](https://github.com/acidanthera/MaciASL) – ASL/AML Editor for macOS.
 - [**IORegistryExplorer**](https://github.com/khronokernel/IORegistryClone) – App for gathering infos about I/O Registry.
 - [**Hackintool**](https://github.com/headkaze/Hackintool) – Powerful post-install utility that everyone should have in their Hackintosh tool box